nickchomey/ddev-wordpress/README.md

     - Sets required environment variables in the project's `config.yaml` file
 * `ddev wordpress import`
     * Does the same as `install`, except for it imports an existing wordpress site that you have placed in the current directory
-    * The current directory must contain a sql dump of the site's database (named *.sql.*).
+    * The current directory must contain a sql dump of the site's database (named *.sql.*)
-* `ddev wordpress wpconfig` - Only runs the `wp-config.php` compatibility mechanism used above
-* `ddev wordpress traefik` - Creates a traefik middleware extension config, which allows for converting WordPress' absolute urls to relative paths.
+* `ddev wordpress changeurl` - prompts for a new URL, exports the DB, uses go-search-replace to change the URL, and re-imports it

 ## Testing it out
 1. Open an existing DDEV Project and install this add-on with `ddev addon get nickchomey/ddev-wordpress`.
 It will be installed *globally* rather than in the project.
 This only needs to be done once.